 I guess I am very quickly settling into mom-of-two-hood as I have become marginally obsessed with casseroles.
-I have also been trying to find more ways to integrate more plant based meals that are still toddler and family friendly so this vegan taco casserole totally fit the bill.
+I have also been trying to find more ways to integrate more plant based meals that are still toddler and family friendly so this vegan taco casserole recipe with pasta totally fit the bill.
 Who doesn’t like pasta, taco flavours and AVOCADO?
 Yes please.

 Table of contents